+Update \mathcal{U}.
 The purpose of the update protocol is threefold:

-- for the TSP to get the toll charge for the last billing period; - for the SE to get the updated checkpoint list for the next billing period; - to perform fraud detection.
+- For the TSP to get the toll charge for the last billing period; - For the SE to get the updated checkpoint list for the next billing period; - To perform fraud detection.

-At the beginning of each billing period, the TC creates a (secret) list CHECKPOINTS of checkpoint cells.
+At the beginning of each billing period, the TC creates a list CHECKPOINTS of checkpoint cells.
 The checkpoint cells are those cells where the TC will have a surveillance camera for the next billing period.
 These checkpoint cells will be used later on for fraud detection.
-To prevent abuse from the TC/TSP, the maximum size of the CHECKPOINTS list $N{chk}$ must be enforced by the SE to be a small fraction of the total number of cells in the map $N{cells}$ .
-This prevent TC or TSP to set too many cells in the system as checkpoints, thus hampering privacy.
-At the end of each billing period, the TSP, OBU and SE execute the protocol depicted in Fig. 3.
+To prevent abuse from the TC/TSP, the maximum size of the CHECKPOINTS list N{chk} must be enforced by the SE to be a small fraction of the total number of cells in the map N{cells} .
+This prevent TC or TSP to set too many cells in the system as checkpoints thus hampering privacy.

+At the end of each billing period, the TSP, OBU and SE execute the following protocol.